X-Bomber: Home video

-The original Japanese version of the series was released in its entirety in a LD-box in 1993 and by Pioneer LDC in a DVD-box set in November 29, 2002.
+The original Japanese version of the series was released in its entirety in a LaserDisc-box in 1993 and by Pioneer LDC in a DVD-box set in November 29, 2002.
 Both sets also contained one of two compilation movies created from Star Fleet, in English with Japanese subtitles.
 Both sets have since gone out of print.
 On April 24, 2013, Bandai Visual released a Remastered DVD-Box of the series featuring enhanced and remastered scenes.

 In Bulgaria The Thalian Space Wars and Space Quest For F-01 tapes were released by Multi Video Center with Bulgarian dub.

 In the US, eight video tapes were released which also contained compilations of the series' episodes, albeit in a less-drastically edited format.

-It is possible to obtain VCD copies on eBay.
-These are usually taken from the American Tapes and tend to be of poor quality.

 In the UK, only three Star Fleet video tapes were ever released.
 The first and rarest contained episodes 4 and 5 of the series.
 The other two were compilation movies entitled The Thalian Space Wars and Space Quest For F-01.
 The series has not been repeated on UK television since the late 1980s.

 A DVD set of Star Fleet was released in the UK on February 9, 2009 by Fabulous Films.
 Included in the DVD set are all 24 episodes, remastered, and restored to their original UK broadcast format.
 Beyond the episodes, the set also includes stills and a double-sided poster, as well as a comicbook and a comprehensive 'making of' documentary, which includes contributions from series creator Go Nagai, Dr Benn voice artist Peter Marinker, Brian May, Paul Bliss and Gerry Anderson.

 Further to the DVD release, Paul Bliss' soundtrack has been released on CD and is available via mail order.

 Discotek Media announced in June 2016 that they will release the dubbed series on DVD in the United States on December 20, 2016.
 It was later delayed for a February 2017 release.
 They later announced in January 2019 that they will release both that version and the original version on SD Blu-ray in the United States on March 26, 2019.